bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 26°
-- Snow
+- Cloudy
-- 94% humidity
+- 92% humidity
-- 6 mph wind
+- 7 mph wind
-- 91% cloud cover
+- 87% cloud cover
-- 64 AQI 🟨
+- 62 AQI 🟨
-- 0.06 inches of rain and 1.19 inches of snow in the past 24 hours
+- 0.06 inches of rain and 1.32 inches of snow in the past 24 hours
-- 0.2 inches of snow and 0.02 inches of rain expected in the next 48 hours
+- 0.31 inches of snow and 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>